alexhayes/eater/docs/usage.rst

 Auth, Headers & Sessions
 ------------------------

-Under the covers HTTPEater automatically creates a requests.Session for you.
+Under the covers ``HTTPEater`` automatically creates a ``requests.Session`` for you.

-When you create an instance of HTTPEater you can pass through kwargs that will be applied to this generated session, or optionally you can pass in a session object of your creation.
+When you create an instance of your class that inherits ``HTTPEater`` you can pass through kwargs that will be applied to this generated session, or optionally you can pass in a session object of your creation.

 .. code-block:: python